 Being active on social media offers a fantastic opportunity to share the excitement and challenges of your sporting life with the rest of the athletics community.
 Social media should be used with common sense however, and this is particularly important for athletes whose public profile is increasing.

 We have no desire to control what athletes do online.
 But we can help you think about the possible advantages and pitfalls offered by social media as your career goes from strength to strength.
-We recommend that you download and read our Social Media and Digital Guidelines for Athletes to help you consider the best ways to build a positive online profile.
+We recommend that you download and read our Social-Media-and-Digital-Guidelines-for-Athletes – (updated February 2023) to help you consider the best ways to build a positive online profile.

 This guide contains suggestions, not hard and fast rules.
 If you read nothing else in it, bear the following two questions in mind when you post anything online: